isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 time.</p>
 <h3>Stronger partnerships</h3>
 <p>To speed up the transformation and adoption of government digital services,
-GovTech is&nbsp;<a href="https://www.straitstimes.com/tech/govt-to-award-up-to-35b-in-ict-contracts-80-open-to-smes-this-year" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">strengthening its partnerships with industry and the community</a>&nbsp;to
-co-create digital solutions.
+GovTech is&nbsp;strengthening its partnerships with industry and the community&nbsp;to co-create digital solutions.
 In June, it soft-launched a&nbsp;<a href="https://www.developer.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Singapore Government Developer Portal</a>&nbsp;for
 firms and developers to learn more about its tech products.</p>
 <p>The portal is a centralised resource for developers to find key information